Want to add thousands of emails to your list every month, like we do:

 Step 2: Create your email capture and call to action.

-Step 3: Automatically send your 5-minute eBook to your brand new subscriber with the next hack (or set up an autoresponder within your email service provider to deliver the goods).
+Step 3: Automatically send your 5-minute eBook to your brand new subscriber with hack #3 below (or go to the Success tab for your form and set up an autoresponder by clicking the Add New Email button to deliver the goods).

 Step 4: Pour yourself a couple fingers of whiskey because you’ve got yourself a new subscriber-generating machine.

 The Hack: Avoid creating a whole new list in Aweber, Mailchimp, or Constant Contact every single time you want to offer a content upgrade.

 Do you find everything about setting up multiple lists, creating automatic triggers to send your content, and directing those people into a new upsell funnel confusing?

 But if you don’t do automated email, then how do you deliver a content upgrade to subscribers?